-12. Upon exhaustion of all Medicare hospital inpatient coverage including the lifetime reserve days, coverage of all Medicare Part A expenses for hospitalization not covered by Medicare to the extent the hospital is permitted to charge by federal law and regulation and subject to the Medicare reimbursement rate;
+12. Upon exhaustion of all Medicare hospital inpatient coverage including the lifetime reserve days, coverage of all Medicare Part A eligible expenses for hospitalization not covered by Medicare;

-13. Prior to January 1, 2006, payment in full for all usual and customary expenses for treatment of diabetes required by s.
+13. Payment in full for all usual and customary expenses for treatment of diabetes required by s.
 632.895 (6), Stats.
-After December 31, 2005, payment in accordance with s.
-632.895 (6), Stats., including non-prescription insulin or any other non-prescription equipment and supplies for the treatment of diabetes, but not including any other outpatient prescription medications.
 Issuers are not required to duplicate expenses paid by Medicare.